How well do face masks protect against COVID-19?

 - Place your mask over your mouth and nose and chin.

 - Tie it behind your head or use ear loops.
-Make sure it's snug.
+Make sure it's snug against your face.

 - Don't touch your mask while wearing it.